ryancooper/course-info/README.md

    This solution was found from [StackOverflow](http://stackoverflow.com/a/2432799) thanks to [Cassidy Williams](https://github.com/cassidoo).

-   For reference, your final `git remote -v` should look like following when its setup correctly:
+   For reference, your final `git remote -v` should look like following when it's setup correctly: